pebble-hacks/cordova-plugin-pebblekit/README.md

 ### setup(uuid, successCallback, [errorCallback])
-Users __must__ wait for the success callback of this function to be called before calling the following methods on iOS.
+Users __must__ wait for the success callback of this function to be called before calling the following methods.

 * `startAppOnPebble`
 * `closeAppOnPebble`